 1415 At Agincourt

 1588 By England's Aid

 1595 By Right of Conquest

 After a Henty Book has been read, your older child can write a context page on the time period, the characters from that time and place the book in its historical setting.
 Use this free history blank notebook page.

-On these pages you will find read aloud books, living books for different ages, curriculum and spine books to complement your study as well as Teacher resources and history project ideas.
 The box below will help you to navigate and create your own homeschool history curriculum on the Medieval/ Middle Ages.